 There are also steps you can take to reduce your chance of infection, such as: Washing your hands often and reminding your healthcare providers to do the sameReminding your healthcare providers to wear gloves or masksNot allowing others to touch your incision

-Call your doctor if any of the following occur: Tingling or numbness in the fingertips, toes, hands, or around the mouthTwitching or cramping of musclesRedness, warmth, drainage, or swelling around the area where surgery was doneDifficulty swallowing, talking, or breathingSigns of infection, including fever and chills
+Contact your doctor if your recovery is not progressing as expected or you develop complications such as: Tingling or numbness in the fingertips, toes, hands, or around the mouthTwitching or cramping of musclesRedness, warmth, drainage, or swelling around the area where surgery was doneDifficulty swallowing, talking, or breathingSigns of infection, including fever and chills

 If you think you have an emergency, call for medical help right away.

 Farndon JR. Surgical treatment: Evidence-based and problem-oriented.
 Postoperative complications of parathyroidectomy.
 Available at: http://www.ncbi.nlm.nih.gov/books/NBK6967.
 Accessed May 11, 2016.